Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

         * Note: we have to check to make sure both versions have a test within the mode being looped through for the same reason as before
     * Next come the comparisons and assertions
-        * `var percentChange = deltaCompareBetweenVersions(currentVersionScores.get(mode), compareVersionScores.get(mode), threshold, range);`
+        * `var percentChange = deltaCompareBetweenVersions(currentVersionScores.get(mode), previousVersionScores.get(mode), threshold, range);`
           calls a `delta` compare method that has been defined by [exposed methods](#exposed-methods-for-use) mentioned below
-            * It compares the current verison scores under a specific mode to the compare version scores under the same mode.
+            * It compares the current verison scores under a specific mode to the previous version scores under the same mode.
             * The comparison is marked with a threshold of `PERCENT_CHANGE` which means we are looking for a percent change in value as opposed to a straight delta value
-            * The comparison is marked with a range of `1` which means we are only looking at the last (most recent) value of `compareVersionScores.get(mode)` and comparing it to the most recent score in `currentVersionScores.get(mode)`
+            * The comparison is marked with a range of `1` which means we are only looking at the last (most recent) value of `previousVersionScores.get(mode)` and comparing it to the most recent score in `currentVersionScores.get(mode)`
         * `var pass = passAssertionPercentage(percentChange, percentChangeAllowed);` calls an assertion method that checks to see if the `percent change` is within the `percentChangeAllowed` specified by you